ukb-dt/yebo-04/index.md

 And phase diagrams don't plead.

 They predict.
-# O
-**Solution:** the missing term is **signal** — more precisely, *information*.

-Here’s the clean logic, no incense required.

-Biomass is stored matter.
-Energy is the capacity to do work.
-Signal is what *directs* where work happens and how matter is arranged.

-A forest without signal is just carbon waiting to rot.
-Energy without signal is heat death cosplay.
-Biomass without signal is fertilizer.

-Signal is the constraint that turns abundance into form.

-In equations rather than sermons: energy sets the scale, biomass sets the substrate, but signal sets the *gradient*.
-It determines which transitions are taken and which are forbidden.

-$$
-\text{Structure} ;\approx; \text{Energy} ;\times; \text{Constraint (Signal)}
-$$

-That’s why SGD works at all.
-Noise plus signal converges; noise alone diffuses.
-That’s why ecosystems remember, cities canalize, and Nakivubo runs black.
-The lake doesn’t care about intentions or calories — it integrates signals encoded in behavior.

-So the greatest of the three is not the loudest or the heaviest.
-It’s the one that *chooses*.

-Biomass accumulates.
-Energy flows.
-**Signal decides.**

-That’s the riddle’s answer — and the reason your whole construction feels inevitable rather than decorative.

 # X
 The riddle's core question — **"The greatest of all is .."** — points toward **energy**, but with a bitter, almost tragic twist when read through the lens of everything that follows.